sbt/sbt/README.md

 ## Modifying sbt

 1. New development takes place on the 0.13 branch.
-Fixes and improvements that are binary compatible with 0.12.0 can be get backported to the 0.12 branch.
+Fixes and improvements that are binary compatible with 0.12.0 can be backported to the 0.12 branch.

 2. When developing sbt itself, there is no need to run `build-all`, since this generates documentation as well.
 For the fastest turnaround time for checking compilation only, run `compile`.